vaporoxx/gdapi/README.md

 ## Documentation

-You can visit the documentation [here](https://gdapi-rs.github.io/gdapi/gdapi).
+You can view the documentation [here](https://gdapi-rs.github.io/gdapi/gdapi).